PackeTsar/freeztp/README.md

 - ([#68](https://github.com/PackeTsar/freeztp/issues/68)) **Merge with local IDArray referencing external keystore fails**: A merge or merge-test against a real-ID contained in a local IDArray, where the local IDArray references an externally-stored keystore would fail to find the keystore.
 This appears to have been due to a fix made for #56.
 The function has been fixed and tested.
 - ([#69](https://github.com/PackeTsar/freeztp/issues/69)) **IDArray injection with local IDArray referencing external keystore fails**: A merge or merge-test against a real-ID contained in a local IDArray, where the local IDArray references an externally-stored keystore would fail to inject the values of the local IDArray into the merge or merge-test.
 The pull_keystore_values() function has been extended to cover this use case.

+### v1.4.1a

+**Added Features in V1.4.1 --> V1.4.1a:**

+- **MS Power Automate Webhook Integration**: Added new integration to deliver notifications to MS Teams and config files to SharePoint via MS Power Automate.

 -----------------------------------------